KAYU-TV: History

 KAYU also carried UPN as a secondary affiliation from the network's launch on January 16, 1995, to 1997 when KSKN (channel 22) became the network's new affiliate.

 On December 17, 2019, Apollo Global Management acquired the entirety of Brian Brady's television portfolio, as part of a larger transaction that saw it also acquire Cox Media Group.
 While the company was initially to be known as Terrier Media, it had been announced in June 2019 that Apollo would also acquire Cox's radio and advertising businesses, and maintain the existing Cox Media Group name for the combined company.
 Brady holds an unspecified minority interest in the company, which gave KAYU an in-state sister station in Seattle's CBS affiliate KIRO-TV.

 On March 29, 2022, Cox Media Group announced it would sell KAYU-TV and 17 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.

 On April 3, 2025, Imagicomm announced that it would sell seven stations, including KAYU-TV, to Todd Parkin's Rincon Broadcasting Group; the deal was consummated on July 18.

+On June 1, 2026, it was announced that Morgan Murphy Media—owner of ABC affiliate KXLY-TV (channel 4) and seven Spokane radio stations—would begin operating KAYU-TV under a local marketing agreement (LMA), effective immediately; KAYU already airs a KXLY-produced 10 p.m. newscast.